madmurphy/libconfini/MANUAL.md

-For small INI files a normal if/else chain, using `ini_array_match()` for comparing section paths and `ini_string_match_si()`/`ini_string_match_ii()` for comparing key names, usually represents the most practical way to obtain the information required from an INI file.
+For small INI files a normal if/else chain, using `ini_array_match()` for comparing section paths and `ini_string_match_si()`/`ini_string_match_ii()` for comparing key names, usually represents the most practical and efficient way to obtain the information required from an INI file.
 Sometimes however, especially in case of sizeable INI files, the most efficient solution would be to store the parsed data in a hash table before trying to access it.

 Some INI parsers are released with a hash table API included by default.
-This is often an unpractical solution, since fantastic free software libraries that focus solely on hash tables already exist, and providing a further API for managing a hash function together with an INI parser only complicates the code, makes it harder to maintain, and does not give the user the real freedom to choose what suits best to each single case.
-Some programming languages have even hash tables in their standard libraries (see `std::map` in C++ for example).
+This is an unpractical solution, since fantastic free software libraries that focus solely on hash tables already exist, and providing a further API for managing a hash function together with an INI parser only complicates the code, makes it harder to maintain, and does not give the developer the real freedom to choose what suits best to each single case.
+Some programming languages even have hash tables in their standard libraries (see `std::map` in C++ for example).

-When needed, the data parsed by **libconfini** can still be stored in a hash table while it is being dispatched.
-If you are interested in combining **libconfini** with a hash table, I have left a general example of how to use **GLib**'s `GHashTable` together with **libconfini** under `examples/miscellanea/glib_hash_table.c`.
+When needed, the data parsed by **libconfini** can be stored in a hash table while it is being dispatched.
+If you are interested in combining **libconfini** with a hash table, we have left a general example of how to use **GLib**'s `GHashTable` together with **libconfini** under `examples/miscellanea/glib_hash_table.c`.
 If you are using C++, you can find an example of how to construct a C++ class that relies on a `std::unordered_map` object under `examples/cplusplus/map.cpp`.
 By keeping these examples as models